willGraham01/PiranhasHalfyord/setting.md

 # Setting

+This section describes the town of Halfyord, where the adventure was originally intended to take place.
+The town is deliberately designed to be somewhat self-contained, to allow the adventure to be "insertable" into larger games or longer-running campaigns, and some aspects of teh descriptions below are left deliberately vague.
+In particular, there is deliberately no mention of the state or wider governing body that Halfyord belongs to, the major settlements that it trades with or is situated between, and the details about the Ordo Magicae are deliberately limited just to the organisational structure within the town's guildhall itself.

+DMs should feel free to expand on the descriptions given here, or adapt them as necessary to suit their needs or personal campaigns and games.
+A more detailed discussion of the core mechanics that the story depends on, and how to change the appearance of the adventure without changing the underlying store is given in the [customising the adventure](FIXME) section.

+Some locations within Halfyord have detailed descriptions and floorplans, since the party is expected to explore and interact with these environments in depth during the story.
+These locations are given a short summary in the [following section](#halfyord), and are further elaborated on in the [mapped locations](FIXME) section, and sample floor-plans are provided for online TTRPG tools.

+## Halfyord

 Halfyord is a prosperous town that straddles both sides of the river Hal, which runs north to south through the town and split it into two (referred to as the east and west bank).
 The town started off as a small fishing town that ran a ferry commissions for travellers looking to cross the banks of the Hal.
 Over time, the town grew in importance and size as the number of travellers increased and the surrounding roads and trade routes began to develop.